jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 The things of the
 earth ill beseem you.
 Cast them away unto such as may desire them, and fasten your eyes upon this most holy and effulgent Vision.
 (G CXXXIX)

+Rejoice not in the things ye possess; tonight they are yours, tomorrow others will possess them.
+(KA)

 AVOIDANCE OF DISPUTATION